 Fourth, Milk Boosting Helpers:

+Of course my Milk Dust protein powder is a wonderful milk booster, but there are other supplements that work as well.
 One of my most popular posts on this blog is one I wrote about increasing milk supply.
 I know lots of tricks to keep your supply up and one of them is Fenugreek tea.
 I drank this stuff while I was still pregnant, to help my supply before any of my babies arrived.
 This tea is fantastic!
 It works really well for me, and I don’t really like the taste, so I mix it with some almond milk and stevia.
-Other milk helpers or boosters that I love are the Stork Liquid Gold,
+Other milk helpers or boosters that I love are:

 Fifth, Caring for Your Core: